-If you are considering bringing a lawsuit against a person or entity, you should speak to a civil litigation attorney at May Law, LLP.
-We have helped many clients successfully pursue lawsuits for over 20 years, and we want to assist you.
+If you are considering bringing a lawsuit against a person or entity, or if you have been served with notice that another party has filed suit against you, you should speak to a civil litigation attorney at May Law, LLP.
+We have helped many clients successfully pursue and defend lawsuits for over 20 years, and we want to assist you.
 Our lawyers work hard to protect the rights of our clients and offer them exemplary representation in court.

 Types of Civil Litigation